 E-Tree characteristic is usually deployed in ANs that are intended to serve a large number of TEs via a single interface of the AR, as in an E-LAN, but enforce that all user traffic is passing through the AR.
 E-Tree characteristic is commonly used for efficiently providing public broadband access, for connecting a huge number of small devices to a network such as for IoT, or for delivering multicast services efficiently to multiple interfaces.

-Note: E-Tree characteristic is widely deployed in cable networks and DSL networks for aggregating broadband user traffic toward CMTS or BNG.

-Note: The distinction of line, LAN, or tree characteristic is also used by the Metro Ethernet Forum (MEF) in its definition of Ethernet services.

 Traffic types